apecloud/kubeblocks/docs/user_docs/lifecycle_management/configure_ops_request.md

 ## What is OpsRequest

 `OpsRequest` is a Kubernetes Custom Resource Definitions (CRD).
 You can initiate an operation request via `OpsRequest` to operate database clusters.
-Currently, the following operation tasks are supported: database restarting, database version upgrading, vertical scaling, horizontal scaling, and volume expansion.
+KubeBlocks supports the following operation tasks: database restarting, database version upgrading, vertical scaling, horizontal scaling, and volume expansion.

 ## OpsRequest CRD Specifications

-`OpsRequest` has `TypeMeta`, `ObjectMeta`, `Spec` and `Status` sections.
+`OpsRequest` has `TypeMeta`, `ObjectMeta`, `Spec`, and `Status` sections.

 The following are sample `OpsRequest` CRs for different operations:

-### Sample `OpsRequest` for restarting a cluster
+### Sample `OpsRequest` for restarting a KubeBlocks cluster

 ```
 apiVersion: dbaas.kubeblocks.io/v1alpha1